oliyh/lacinia-gen/README.md

 # lacinia-gen

-`lacinia-gen` lets you generate graphs of data using your [lacinia](https://github.com/walmartlabs/lacinia) schema, so you can make your tests more rigorous.
+`lacinia-gen` lets you generate graphs of data using your [lacinia](https://github.com/walmartlabs/lacinia) schema and result graphs from GraphQL queries so you can make your tests more rigorous in both Clojure and Clojurescript.

 [![Clojars Project](https://img.shields.io/clojars/v/lacinia-gen.svg)](https://clojars.org/lacinia-gen)

 ## Usage

+### Full graph

+You can create a generator for a full graph from any root by using the `generator` function in `lacinia-gen.core`.
+This resolves all reachable nodes in the graph up to the desired recursion depth.

 ```clojure
 (require '[lacinia-gen.core :as lgen])